 Dara L. Onofrio, Esq.

 Dara L. Onofrio, Esq. has practiced law for over 30 years.
-Prior to beginning her law practice 25 years ago, Dara was a partner in another law firm.
+Before beginning her law practice 20 years ago, Dara was a partner in another New York City law firm.

 Dara is Of-Counsel to: